Four commitments for a church that look & acts like Jesus.

 - We serve Jesus in the form of our neighbors, especially our neighbors who are poor, suffering, or marginalized.

-- We seek God’s healing in relationships across difference—especially differences of race, class, and religion.
+- We seek God’s healing in relationships across difference—especially differences of race, class, politics, and religion.

-- We share what we have—money, space, skills, time—to serve the world and mend broken relationships with God, neighbor, and Creation.
+- We share what we have—money, space, skills, time—to participate in the Holy Spirit's work of mending broken relationships with God, neighbor, and Creation.

-- We strive, through our words and our actions, to be known as a force for love and justice in our community.
+- We strive, through our words and our actions, to be known as a force for God's vision of Shalom in our community.

 The Spirit of the Lord is upon me, because he has anointed me to bring good news to the poor.